-This article presents an overview of Payment Pages 2.0 and the summary of steps required to configure and implement Payment Pages 2.0 in your commerce website.
+This article presents an overview of Payment Pages 2.0 and the summary of steps required to configure and implement Payment Pages 2.0 through the iFrame in your commerce website.

 Instead of using the iFrame, if you want to create an HTML form version of a Payment Page that posts directly to Zuora to create a payment method, follow the steps described in Implement Payment Pages 2.0 via Direct POST.